mit-nlp/Ollam.jl/README.md

 This package is an implementation of:

-1. MIRA and PA algorithms
+1. MIRA and PA algorithms (Krammer and Singer 2003)
-2. Averaged Perceptron
+2. Averaged Perceptron (Collins 2001)

 It is also contains a LIBSVM wrapper for linear models (mainly for comparison and initialization).